onsip/sipjs.com/content/guides/server-configuration/asterisk.md

 ## Install libsrtp

-By default, libsrtp is not included in the Asterisk yum repository.
+By default, libsrtp is not included in the CentOS yum repository.
 Installing it from source is not difficult.

 1. `cd /usr/src/`
 2. `wget http://srtp.sourceforge.net/srtp-1.4.2.tgz`